-In the Matter of Consideration and Adoption of Budgets, Revised Charges for EWEB Electric and Water Service NOTICE OF PUBLIC HEARINGS AND INVITATION TO COMMENT
+In the Matter of Consideration and Adoption of Budgets, Revised Prices for EWEB Electric and Water Service

+NOTICE OF PUBLIC HEARINGS AND INVITATION TO COMMENT

-- 1. Two dates are scheduled for public hearings to seek comment regarding proposed 2017 budget approval and adjustments to EWEB water & electric rates.
-If approved, the proposed changes for residential, general service, and other customers of the Eugene Water & Electric Board would become effective with utility billings rendered either, on or after February 1, 2017. - 2.
-Public hearings will be held in the EWEB Board Room, 500 East 4th Avenue, Eugene, Oregon, on the following dates and times:
+- 1. Two dates are scheduled for public hearings to seek comment regarding proposed 2017 budget approval and adjustments to EWEB water & electric prices.
+If approved, the proposed changes for residential, general service, and other customers of the Eugene Water & Electric Board would become effective with utility billings rendered on, or after, February 1, 2017. - 2.
+Public hearings will be held in the EWEB Community Room, 500 East 4th Avenue, Eugene, Oregon, on the following dates and times: